sofn-xyz/mailing/packages/cli/README.md

 ### mailing.config.js

-Running `mailing init` generates a mailing.config.js file that can be used to control the CLI commands.
+Running `mailing init` generates a mailing.config.js file that will be used as default options for the CLI commands.
 The default options are:

 ```
   {
-    "typescript": true, // (if you have a tsconfig.json in your root, otherwise false)
+    "typescript": ???, // ("true" if you have a tsconfig.json in your root, otherwise "false")
     "emailsDir": "./emails",
-    "outDir": "./previews_html" // (for email previews)
+    "outDir": "./previews_html" // (directory for export-previews html output)
   }
 ```